 The simple stories that Jesus illustrated enabled His audience to apply their learnings in their everyday life.
 He used terms that people could easily relate to, like comparing God’s kingdom to fishing, cooking, farming, agriculture, and shepherding.
 It is fascinating how He used these earthly stories to convey heavenly meanings.

 A thousand years before Jesus came, Psalmist Asaph already knew that Jesus would preach in parables, and so He did.
 (Matthew 13:34-35)

 To make His message more remarkable for His audience to remember

 You know you heard a great sermon if you remember it months later.
-This is the same with how Jesus spoke volumes even with just a few words.
+This is the same as how Jesus spoke volumes, even with just a few words.
 He used parables for the message to be heard up until 2,000 years later.

 Where are the Parables of Jesus Found in the Bible?

 The first four books of the New Testament, are what comprise the Canonical Gospels.
 These are the books of Matthew, Mark, Luke, and John.
 They have a narrative structure that includes birth narratives, Jesus’ sayings, His mighty acts, an account of His passion and death, and lastly, His post-resurrection appearance stories.
 That is why the parables of Jesus are found in the Books of Matthew, Mark, and Luke, which are also referred to as the synoptic gospels.